Fiona Laurence – Chair of Trustees

 He is a Fellow of the Royal Society for the Encouragement of Arts, Manufactures and Commerce (FRSA), was elected a Fellow of the Nautical Institute (FNI) in 1995 and a Member of the International Institute of Humanitarian Law (Sanremo, Italy) in 2010.
 Most recently (2019), he was elected as President/Chair of the UK Group of the International Society for Military Law and the Laws of War.

-Matthew Cox is currently CEO of North Atlantic Fishing Company, a UK pelagic trawler operator with offices in Caterham, and Hull.
+Matthew is CEO of North Atlantic Fishing Company, a UK pelagic trawler operator with offices in Caterham, and Hull.
 As well as running this company and its associated Fish Producer Organization, North Atlantic Fish Producers Organization, he is also a Director of the National Federation of Fishermen’s Organizations (NFFO), and also Chairs the NFFO Safety Committee.

 Prior to his involvement in the Fishing Industry Matthew started his maritime career as a Hydrographic and Meteorological Officer in the Royal Navy; following which he went on to work at a senior level in the commercial shipping sector both in the UK and overseas.
 Matthew’s many roles included trading, chartering as well as buying and selling tanker vessels and was responsible for setting up the tanker derivatives trading function in one of his companies.
 In 2011 Matthew established his own Maritime consultancy specializing in giving shipping advice and training to commodity trading companies